 We did make one short side trip while in Door County that I’ll share here.
 We spotted a sign to Whitefish Dunes State Park while driving south toward Sturgeon Bay and decided to visit there and take a short walk.
 It was an awesome day to be outdoors and we had both fallen in love with the beaches along Lake Michigan.
 I have a link to the State Park (here) and have posted a picture of a view from the dunes below.

-That night we decided to take advantage of the barbeque grills outside of the lighthouse and eat in our large kitchen before calling it a night.
+That night we decided to take advantage of the barbecue grills outside of the lighthouse and eat in our large kitchen before calling it a night.

-We love travel, but vacation ain’t bad either…and, after all, we’re just Easin’ Along.
+We love to travel, but vacation ain’t bad either…and, after all, we’re just Easin’ Along.